-The University requests that students provide cellular telephone numbers, as they are one means of communicating with students during an emergency.
-Cellular telephone numbers may also be used by University officials conducting routine business.
-Students who do not have cellular telephones or do not wish to report the numbers should provide this information to the University through my.SMU Self-Service.
-Students may be prevented from enrolling if their cellular telephone numbers are not on file or if they have not declared, "no cell" or "prefer not to report", in my.SMU.
+The University requests that students provide mobile/cell telephone numbers, as they are one means of communicating with students during an emergency.
+Mobile/cell telephone numbers may also be used by University officials conducting routine business.
+Students who do not have a mobile/cell telephone or do not wish to report the numbers should provide this information to the University through my.SMU Self-Service.
+Students may be prevented from enrolling if their mobile/cell telephone numbers are not on file or if they have not declared, "no cell" or "prefer not to report", in my.SMU.